BinaryMan32/adventofcode-rust-2024/src/bin/day24/README.md

 x05 AND y05 -> z05
 ```

 In this example, two pairs of gates have outputs that are involved in a swap.
-By sorting their output wires' names and joining them with commas, the list of wires involved in swaps is z00,z01,z02,z05.
+By sorting their output wires' names and joining them with commas, the list of wires involved in swaps is `z00,z01,z02,z05`.

-Of course, your actual system is much more complex than this, and the gates that need their outputs swapped could be anywhere, not just attached to a wire starting with z.
-If you were to determine that you need to swap output wires aaa with eee, ooo with z99, bbb with ccc, and aoc with z24, your answer would be aaa,aoc,bbb,ccc,eee,ooo,z24,z99.
+Of course, your actual system is much more complex than this, and the gates that need their outputs swapped could be anywhere, not just attached to a wire starting with `z`.
+If you were to determine that you need to swap output wires `aaa` with `eee`, `ooo` with `z99`, `bbb` with `ccc`, and `aoc` with `z24`, your answer would be `aaa,aoc,bbb,ccc,eee,ooo,z24,z99`.

 Your system of gates and wires has four pairs of gates which need their output wires swapped - eight wires in total.
 Determine which four pairs of gates need their outputs swapped so that your system correctly performs addition; what do you get if you sort the names of the eight wires involved in a swap and then join those names with commas?